INedelcu/PathTracingDemo/README.md

 ## Recommendations

 * Use **winver** in a command prompt to see exactly which Windows version you are using.
 * NVIDIA GPUs from RTX 2000 series and above are recommended because they have hardware units dedicated to ray tracing.
-A GTX 1060 GPU was 10 to 15 times slower in tests because ray tracing support is emulated.
+A GTX 1060 GPU was 10 to 15 times slower in tests because ray tracing support is emulated and runs entirely on compute units.
 * Alternatively use a tool like GPU-Z to check if your system supports ray tracing.

 ## Acknowledgements